zenparsing/skert/docs/hash-fields-dissent.md

 ## 7. A new alternative

-In my opinion, a solution to the "encapsulated instance state" problem that improves upon hash-fields is achievable.
+In our opinion, a solution to the "encapsulated instance state" problem that improves upon hash-fields is achievable.
 Such a solution would have the following characteristics:

 - Since it is an advanced feature, it should not place supporting syntax at the center of the language.
 - Since it is fundamentally different from property access in ways that cannot be ignored, it should not overload property syntax.

-I propose the following solution:
+We propose the following solution:

 - A standard library module that allows the user to generate state initialization and access functions.
 See [hidden-state](https://github.com/zenparsing/hidden-state) for an informative implementation.
 - A "call-with" operator (`->`) that allows the users to call a function, passing the operand on the left-hand side as the first argument.